Fresh Resources for Web Designers and Developers (March 2019)

 Monica

-Monica is quite on its own category.
-It’s a kind of Customer Relationship Manager (CRM) but is meant not for your customer but for your loved ones like your family and friends.
+Monica is quite in its own category.
+It’s a kind of Customer Relationship Manager (CRM) but is meant not for your customers but for your loved ones like your family and friends.

 Ionic Framework

-Ionic framework has actually been around for a while.
+The Ionic framework has actually been around for a while.
 But lately, it has made quite a big jump in its functionality.
-Now not only that it’s faster but Ionic is now compatible with two rising star frameworks: React.js, and Vue.js.
+Now not only is it faster, but Ionic is also compatible with two rising star frameworks: React.js and Vue.js.

 This lays down the ground for Ionic to be a framework agnostic tool.
-So not only that it works for particular frameworks but may also be working with the new ones as the front-end development evolves in the future.
+So not only does it work for particular frameworks, but it may also work with new ones as front-end development evolves in the future.

 Notable